 Writing a novel is hard.
 Tapping keys is the easy part, the struggle comes from all the battles with fear, uncertainty, and doubt, over a number of aspects of story telling.
-I’ve pulled together a list issues I (and other writers) constantly run into.
+I’ve pulled together a list of issues I (and other writers) constantly run into.
 I would argue if you haven’t written a fiction story before and want to, you’ll need to be aware of, and address, these areas at some stage in your writing journey.

 Here’s a list: